Millikan, Robert Andrews (1868–1953)

 Millikan's oil-drop experiment

 The name of Robert Millikan will always be linked with the study of electrons, the tiny negatively-charged particles which sweep round the nucleus of every atom.
-From 1910 onwards he carried out a series of ingenious experiments in which he sought to measure the charge on an electron and to confirm that this is the 'smallest possible' charge.
+From 1910 onwards he carried out a series of ingenious experiments in which he sought to measure the charge on an electron and to confirm that this is the "smallest possible" charge.

 Previously the ratio of the charge on an electron to its mass (e/m) had been determined by J. J. Thomson, and the charge on the hydrogen ion (an atom of hydrogen which has lost its single electron) had been deduced from electrolysis experiments.
-Millikans succeeded in proving that, as might be expected, the negative charge on the electron is equal in size to the positive charge on the hydrogen ion.
+Millikan succeeded in proving that, as might be expected, the negative charge on the electron is equal in size to the positive charge on the hydrogen ion.

 Millikan's experiment consisted of injecting droplets of oil from a kind of scent spray into the space between two parallel horizontal metal plates.
 The plates were connected to the terminals of a high-voltage electrical supply so that one was positively charged.
 The droplets were brightly illuminated (through a filter which cut out heat rays which might otherwise set up convection currents) and observed through a horizontal microscope.
 While passing through the jet of the spray most of the droplets had become electrically charged by friction.
 In other words each droplet had either gained or lost a few electrons.
 Droplets which had failed to do this could be charged by aiming a beam of X-rays at them.